raavi02/raavi02.github.io/_pages/fun.md

 </style>

 <center>
-Apart from this, I like reading books (Agatha Christie's my favorite) and making jigsaw puzzles!
+Apart from this, I like reading books (Agatha Christie's my favorite) and solving jigsaw puzzles.
 </center>